csiro-robotics/fn_mechanisms/README.md

 This code was developed with Python 3.8 on Ubuntu 20.04.

 Our paper is implemented for Faster R-CNN and RetinaNet object detectors from the [detectron2 repository](https://github.com/facebookresearch/detectron2).
-We recommend you also use detectron2 repository, but also include a general script for identifying false negative mechanisms independent of the detector implementation (more details in the **Testing** section).

 **Clone and Install Detectron2 Repository**
 1. Clone [detectron2](https://github.com/facebookresearch/detectron2) inside the fn_mechanisms folder.